Score function-based tests for ultrahigh-dimensional linear models: The score function-based test and new results

 To test the above hypothesis, we can construct test statistics based on score functions.
-An advantage of score function-based tests is that we do not need to estimate the parametric vector of interest and thus no sparsity assumption on it is required.
+An advantage of score function-based tests is that we do not need to estimate the parametric vector of interest.
 To be precise, consider the following $L_2$ loss function:

 and the corresponding score function of $\bbeta$:

 Then $\nabla_{\bbeta}\mathcal{L}(\bzero,\bgamma) = \bzero$ corresponds to $\bH_0$; otherwise, to $\bH_{1}$.

 A test statistic can be based on the quadratic norm $\nabla_{\bbeta}\mathcal{L}(\bzero,\bgamma)^\top\nabla_{\bbeta}\mathcal{L}(\bzero,\bgamma)$.
 As the nuisance parameter $\bgamma$ is unknown, we can replace $\bgamma$ with {an estimator} $\hat{\bgamma}$.
 Now suppose $\{\bX_i,\bZ_i,Y_i\}_{i=1}^{n}$ is a random sample from the population $(\bX,\bZ,Y)$. \cite{guojrssb2016} proposed the following test statistic based on the quadratic norm of the score function: